jglotzer/WordRefAnkiNoteCreate/README.md

 examples are desired in the foreign language (if omitted examples are also in English).

-Numdefs switch is intended to truncate the number of definitions returned because WordReference often throws in "extra" definitions that may be related by not essential.
+Numdefs switch is intended to truncate the number of definitions returned because WordReference often throws in "extra" definitions that may be related but not essential.

+Adjective switch will append the text (adj) to the supplied word.

 The word parameter can have an optional article e.g. "un bateau" ou "bateau" will both look up the same word but the supplied article will be displayed on the card, helpful for gendered